USS Voyager (Star Trek): Design and capabilities

-The Borg are a major source of technological upgrades conducted on Voyager.
 Cargo bay 2 is equipped with several Borg alcoves when Captain Janeway forms an alliance with the Borg and several Borg are forced to work aboard Voyager during the alliance.
-Seven of Nine and Harry Kim build an astrometrics lab from scratch with Borg-enhanced sensors, knowledge of which Seven of Nine retained from the Borg.
-Additionally, the crew designed and built the Delta Flyer support craft at the behest of the character Tom Paris later in the series.
+Seven of Nine and Harry Kim construct an astrometrics lab from scratch with Borg-enhanced sensors, knowledge of which Seven of Nine retained from the Borg.

 Shuttlecraft

 An important shuttlecraft in many episodes, and operated from the USS Voyager, was a spacecraft called the Delta Flyer.
 The Delta Flyer was introduced in the Season 5 episode "Extreme Risk", and was designed and constructed by the crew in the context of the show.
 The design of the fictional spacecraft by the production staff and how it was presented in special effects has been written about in books about the franchise.
 The Delta Flyer was designed by illustrator Rich Sternbach, and exterior views were rendered by computer graphics by Foundation Imaging.

 One of Voyager's shuttles, the Aeroshuttle, was integrated with the hull in the saucer section and although it was never used in an episode, the production team did develop special effects test footage of it disembarking.
 Voyager's Aeroshuttle was intended as a warp-capable vessel that could also fly in atmospheres; the footage was made by CGI team leaders Rob Bonchune and Adam Lebowitz, along with the VFX producer Dan Curry.
 Two other craft, the Manta and Cochrane were also developed but the Manta was not used.
-Cochrane was used in Threshold for the purpose of reaching warp 10.
+Cochrane was used in "Threshold" for the purpose of reaching warp 10.